bstiffler582/NEM_2024_Analytics/guide.md

 Make sure to give each algorithm a name, so that the analysis is easy to follow.

 >**Visualizations:** Add HMI controls to applicable algorithms.
 Notice in the solution tree under "Dashboard", content and controls are automatically added based on your selections.
 You can customize mappings between the output values of the algorithms and the elements of the HMI control.
+Manually create a dashboard control to display the cycle time as a "Single Value".

 - Add a new empty network "CylinderStatus_Clamp", targeting `MAIN.fbSeparateModule.fbClamp`, with algorithms to calculate the following:
     - Cylinder actuation time (`NOT bAtBasePos`)